orumayiru/tamil_llm/README.md

 # tamil_llm
-tools and programs that are used in my tamil-llm  project
+tools and programs that are used in my tamil-llm  project.
+-orumayiru